Connecticut Wind Resource Map and Potential Wind Capacity

 The average wind speeds indicated on this map are model-derived estimates that may not represent the true wind resource at any given location.
 Small terrain features, vegetation, buildings, and atmospheric effects may cause the wind speed to depart from the map estimates.
 Anyone planning to estimate energy production potential should seek expert advice or detailed wind resource assessments.

-Connecticut Wind Potential Capacity
+Connecticut Potential Wind Capacity at 110-m and 140-m

 These maps and wind potential estimates resulted from a collaborative project between NREL and AWS Truepower.
 The U.S. Department of Energy's WINDExchange initiative supported these mapping efforts.